sagemathinc/cowasm/README.md

 ### Prerequisites

-You do NOT need to install Zig or Node.js.
+You do NOT need to install Zig or Node.js, and different packages have different requirements.
 A tested version of each will be downloaded as part of the build process.
 Currently, this is the latest released version of Zig and the latest released version of Node.
 It doesn't matter if you have random versions of Node or Zig on your system already.
+The dependency you need for every possible package are as follows:

 - On MacOS, install the [XCode command line tools.](https://developer.apple.com/xcode/resources/)